leoramzi/Leo-Media-Renamer/README.md

 - You can stop the process at any time when encountering an error
 - For TV shows, the script considers shows within one year of the target year if an exact match isn't found

+## Version History
+See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.

 ## Contributing
 Feel free to open issues or submit pull requests with improvements.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.